placeholder

 • Healthy eating advice for pregnancy is similar to that for the general population, but there are a few things to be aware of, such as extra nutrient needs and food safety concerns.
 See the “what to eat” tab.

 • Feeling queasy?
-Learn about what might help: Morning sickness in the first trimester – HealthLink BC
+Learn about what might help: Pregnancy: Dealing with morning sickness – HealthLink BC

 • Pregnancy is also a time to learn about feeding your baby.
 Learn more about nutrition in the first year.